25prabhu10/notes/docs/Concepts/Key_Words.md

    - Therefore, the result of the change in data is dependent on the thread scheduling algorithm, i.e. both threads are **"racing" to access/change the data**

+   - Pure functions can help in avoiding race condition issues

 ## Floating Point Numbers

 _IEEE 754_: Floating point number specification